 ASI strongly believes that the use of LGD on federal grazing allotments is in serious jeopardy.
 We agree.
 Conflicts with the public could be minimized, if not entirely avoided, by enacting protections such as providing food/water, medical care, microchipping as well as prohibiting breeding at will on open range and fines for abandonment.
 On public lands, these could be tied to grazing permits to ensure the safety of the public.
 Not only would this improve the wellbeing and working conditions of the dog but it would protect the investment of the producer as well.

-Our goal is to advocate for these mandates on as well as continuing to inspire improved management of LGD by educating large and small producers, homesteaders and companion owners on the benefits of proper management that includes socialization and training (humanizing) and spay/neuter as methods to remedy problems such as roaming, unwanted litters and conflicts with the public.
+Our goal is to advocate for these mandates on as well as continuing to inspire improved management of LGD by educating large and small producers, homesteaders and companion owners on the benefits of proper management that includes socialization and training (humanizing), GPS collars and spay/neuter as methods to remedy problems such as roaming, unwanted litters and conflicts with the public.
+We also aim to work with associations and agencies in creating sheepherder training and livestock guardian dog certification programs.

 We believe that all working dogs deserve protections against hunger, thirst, pain, injury and disease.